surister/blog/content/blog/how-to-make-a-sortable-base64.md

 every row has an internal [_id]{.h} column :Ref{r="1"}, for example: [rzgvqZgBaSrfdxrm5nDA]{.h} which is a k-ordered (time-based) unique id, inherited from Elasticsearch.
 If the encoding maintained order and some other implementation details changed, we wouldn't need to have columns like [created_at]{.h}, which are typical in time-series use cases.
-Also some indexing mechanism could be more efficient.
+Also, indexing and filtering are typically on orderable datasets.

 ## Why does it happen?
-As we saw in the introduction, the core of the issue is the Unicode code point of the characters that the encoding spouts, because the code points of **alphabet** used in RFC4648 are **not ordered**.
+As we saw in the introduction, the core of the issue is the Unicode code point of the characters that the encoding spouts, because the code points of the **alphabet** as defined in RFC4648 are **not ordered**.

 This is the default alphabet :ref{r=2}: [ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/]{.h}